iservices/build-asset/README.md

 The directory that files will be copied to.
 The folder structure from the options.inputDir folder will be recreated in this folder.

+#### options.version

+Type: `String`

+An optional version number which will be appended to the end of the outputDir.

 #### options.tasksPrefix

 Type: `String`